 Recognizing that voluntary compliance is an important aspect, the City has also provided enforcement through the Code Enforcement Magistrate for cases of non-compliance.
 Florida Statute Chapter 162 is the statute that empowers local governments to establish code enforcement programs at local levels.

 Many times a citizen is not aware that certain actions do not meet the building codes and zoning ordinances.
 However, when advised most citizens will take the necessary actions to correct violations and bring their property into compliance.
-The Code Enforcement Division will try to resolve all complaints fairly before referral to the Code Enforcement Magistrate Hearing.
+Neighborhood Services will try to resolve all complaints fairly and only as last resort before referral to the Code Enforcement Magistrate Hearing.

-For additional information or questions, contact the Code Enforcement Division at 772-600-1254 or complete an online Code Enforcement Complaint.
+For additional information or questions, contact the Neighborhood Services at 772-600-1254 or complete an online Code Complaint.